Macroassembler-AS/asl-releases/README.md

     #   Debian/Ubuntu package manager and package names: tweak for your distro.
     sudo apt-get install build-essential texlive texlive-lang-german
     git checkout upstream
+    git show origin/main:gitignore    > .gitignore
+    git show origin/main:Makefile.def > Makefile.def
+    #   Edit Makefile.def to set install path if you wish.
+    make -j8        # does not build docs make install    # optional, but needed for it to find libary include files

+The `Makefile.def` above from the main branch should work on most Unix systems (including Linux and MacOS).
+It installs ASL under `/opt/asl-$VER`.
+(It sometimes may not determine the version nubmer correctly as ASL has changed how it defines version numbers over time.)

+If you wish to use one of the vendor-supplied `Makefile.def` files, you can instead copy it from `Makefile.def-samples/`, e.g.

     cp Makefile.def-samples/Makefile.def-x86_64-unknown-linux Makefile.def
-    #   edit Makefile.def to set install path
-    make -j8        # does not build docs make install    # optional, but needed for it to find libary include files

-There is also a `Makefile.def` on the `main` branch that should work with most Linux systems and will install ASL under `/opt/asl-$VER`.
-However, it may or may not determine the version nubmer correctly as ASL has changed how it defines version numbers over time.

 Importing New ASL Releases